alvistar/dart_algorand/README.md

 ```

 #### freezing or unfreezing an account

-This transaction must be sent from the account specified as the freeze manager for the asset.
+This transaction must be sent from the account specified as the freeze manager
+for the asset.

+[embedmd]:# (example/asset_freeze_example.dart)
 ```dart
 import 'package:dart_algorand/dart_algorand.dart';
 import 'package:dart_algorand/src/asset_config_txn.dart';